Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToLCD.rst

         text = 'Temperature %s \xDFC' % fmt_text
         self.lcd.write_line(3, 0, text)

-Thats it.
+That's it.
 If we would copy these three steps together in one file and execute it, we would have a working Weather Station!

 There are some obvious ways to make the output better.
-The name could be cropped according to the exact space that is available (dependent on the number of digits of the measured value).
-Also, to read the temperature in the humidity callback is suboptimal.
-If the humidity doesn't change, we won't update the temperature.
+The name could be cropped according to the exact space that is available (depending on the number of digits of the measured value).
+Also, reading the temperature in the air pressure callback is suboptimal.
+If the air pressure doesn't change, we won't update the temperature.
 It would be better to read the temperature in a different thread in an endless loop with a one second sleep after each read.
 But we want to keep this code as simple as possible.